betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 The OpenSSF Best Practices are listed for each badge level individually and as a full set<sup>[[ossfbpa]]</sup>.
 They are also listed with and without the detailed description/justification and links to more information.
-Each best practice is composted of a short statement of the practice (with the word MUST, SHOULD, or SUGGESTED) and a short HTML anchor name link name (which serves as a link to the practice and as an unambiguous shorthand identifier for that best practice item).
+Each best practice is composed of a short statement of the practice (with the word MUST, SHOULD, or SUGGESTED) and a short HTML anchor/link name (which serves as a link to the practice and as an unambiguous shorthand identifier for that best practice item).
 Many items also require a short comment field be filled out and provide a URL to evidence.

 To demonstrate how these look, the first four "Basic" best practices in the Passing level are stated as: